spurs v chelsea match reports

 Chelsea -

-Peter Bonetti, Ron Harris, Eddie McCreadie, John Hollins, David Webb, Johnny Boyle, Tommy Baldwin, Bobby Tambling (Peter Houseman), Peter Osgood, Charlie Cooke, Alan Birchenall
+Peter Bonetti, Ron Harris, Eddie McCreadie, John Hollins, David Webb, John Boyle, Tommy Baldwin, Bobby Tambling (Peter Houseman), Peter Osgood, Charlie Cooke, Alan Birchenall

 Spurs -